bbc/miningbeeappium-automation/README.md

 To run the test ,

-Start the Appium from on your machine, by typing command in terminal “ appium “
+Start the Appium from  your machine, by typing command in terminal “ appium “

 Now change the device ID and the app path in the below following file .